Vaccination Clinics are held in September and April

 See Veterinary Services (right side of page)for specific dates and times for the bi-annual clinic

+No appointments necessary.
 Prices subject to change.
-We do not take credit cards, cash or check only.
+We are not able to take credit cards, cash or check only.

 ALL DOGS MUST BE LEASHED